Chensokheng/react-course-theme/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to change. checkout more in [contributing's guide](https://github.com/Chensokheng/react-course-theme/blob/master/CONTRIBUTING.md).

 ## Author